CARD team completes collaborative field program in the Barents Sea

 Participation in a field program of this scope is a rare opportunity and a valuable learning experience for students and researchers alike.
 The team performed on-ice field tests and completed an intensive data collection campaign in an environment that is not only isolated and challenging, but also lacks the communications and transportation infrastructure of more southerly locations.

-The data is being used to identify and document different types of ice features and to validate new techniques for interpreting satellite imagery for the purpose of ice environment characterization, as well as to assess the physical and mechanical properties of sea ice and ice ridges.
+The data was used to identify and document different types of ice features and to validate new techniques for interpreting satellite imagery for the purpose of ice environment characterization, as well as to assess the physical and mechanical properties of sea ice and ice ridges.

-Collecting and analysing high-quality field data is a key element of CARD’s five-year research plan: such data will help improve understanding of the ice conditions in the Arctic and offshore Newfoundland and Labrador and aid the development of new models and technology to support the development of northern oil and gas resources.
-This field program’s on-ice data collection campaign will support a number of current and new research projects.
+Collecting and analysing high-quality field data was a key element of CARD’s five-year research plan: such data helps improve understanding of the ice conditions in the Arctic and offshore Newfoundland and Labrador and aid the development of new models and technology to support the development of northern oil and gas resources.
+This field program’s on-ice data collection campaign supported a number of research projects.

 The CARD/Memorial participation in this Barents Sea field program was conceived in January 2014, when the program leader Dr. Aleksey Marchenko was hosted as a visiting researcher at CARD.
 Memorial University’s vice-president (research), Dr. Richard Marceau, applauds the result: “CARD’s Visiting Researcher Program is fostering increased international collaboration between CARD, Memorial and other northern universities.”

-It is expected that the CARD/Memorial participation in the Barents Sea program will be the first of many opportunities for exchange, research and training with Arctic research projects and organizations around the world.
+It was expected that the CARD/Memorial participation in the Barents Sea program would be the first of many opportunities for exchange, research, and training with Arctic research projects and organizations around the world.